Roundworm in Dogs and Puppies

 There are 20,000 different roundworm species and the vast majority of them are parasitical.
 They can be found in rodents, wild animals, horses, pigs, pets and humans.
 Both dogs and cats can be infected by roundworms (ascarids) and the two that most commonly infect dogs and puppies are Toxocara canis and Toxascaris leonina.
 There is a third one, less common but still found in dogs, called Baylisascaris procyonis which is actually a raccoon parasite.

-Dogs can become infested with roundworms in the womb (specifically T. canis) when the larval form of the parasite travels across the placenta.
+Dogs can become infested in the womb (specifically T. canis) when the larval form of the parasite travels across the placenta.
 After birth, transmission can occur through the mother’s milk.
-Roundworm infection is very common in puppies and a typical symptom of an extreme infestation is a tight swollen belly which may give the appearance of being well fed were it not for the pup’s dull coat, listlessness and failure to thrive.
+Roundworm infection is common in puppies and a typical symptom of an extreme infestation is a tight swollen belly which may give the appearance of being well fed were it not for the pup’s dull coat, listlessness and failure to thrive.

-Roundworm eggs are passed out of an infected dog in its feces and will then stay in the soil where they will eventually become infective become infective (after about 4 weeks) and will be ingested by a new host.
+Roundworm eggs are passed out of an infected dog in its feces and will then stay in the soil where they will eventually become infective (after about 4 weeks) and will be ingested by a new host.
 And lastly dogs can also become infected with roundworm by eating a carrier ( a dead mouse or squirrel, for example).

 As mentioned above there is a classic pot-bellied, listless appearance to pups with a roundworm infestation.
 Symptoms to watch out for: